Venison Potsticker Dumplings

 Potstickers are the Chinese dumplings Americans love most.
 I don’t know anyone who doesn’t like potstickers — even bad, Costco potstickers, which can be pretty gummy.
 You eat them and you say to yourself, “Damn, these are pretty gummy… but hey, at least they’re potstickers!”
 It’s a dumpling thing.

-I’ve made potstickers a lot over the years, but always with store-bought wrappers.
+I’ve made a lot of potsticker recipes over the years, but always with store-bought wrappers.
 After all, the wrappers are super-easy to find in supermarkets, and they work just fine.
 It was not until I bought my friend Andrea Nguyen’s book Asian Dumplings that I learned how to make the wrapper by hand.

 It is not only easier than I thought, but the result is markedly different from store-bought.

 What a handmade potsticker wrapper has that a store-bought one doesn’t can be summed up in a word: flexibility.
 First off, handmade dough is a lot more pliable than store-bought.
-But secondly, handmade wrappers are not all the same width — which, as we will see, if vital for a good potsticker.
+Secondly, handmade wrappers are not all the same width — which, as we will see, if vital for a good potstickers recipe.